-Thyroxine is a hormone which is produced naturally in the body by the thyroid gland.
+WHAT THEY ARE USED FOR Thyroxine is a hormone which is produced naturally in the body by the thyroid gland.
 Levothyroxine is a synthetic version of this hormone.
 Thyroxine controls how much energy your body uses.
 When the thyroid gland does not produce enough thyroxine (a condition known as hypothyroidism), many of the body's functions slow down.
-Some of the most common symptoms of hypothyroidism are:
+Some of the most common

+- symptoms of hypothyroidism are:

 - tiredness

 - weight gain

 - feeling depressed

-Levothyroxine Aristo is used to replace the thyroxine that your thyroid gland cannot produce and prevent the symptoms of hypothyroidism.
-Before starting your treatment your doctor will carry out a blood test to work out how much levothyroxine you need.
+Levothyroxine tablets are used to replace the thyroxine that your thyroid gland cannot produce and prevent the symptoms of hypothyroidism.
+Before starting your treatment your doctor will carry out a blood test to work out how much levothyroxine vou need